Employee benefit plan management: Trustee vs. custodian

 As owner of the plan assets held in trust, the trustee alerted the company that the investment manager was asking it to violate federal law that requires it to maintain all plan assets in trust.
-In turn, the company intervened, insisting the investment manager include the trustee with respect to registering investments.
+In turn, the company intervened, insisting the investment manager allow the trustee to register investments in its capacity as trustee.

 In another case, a large multinational company discovered that the investment manager for its employee benefit plan hadn’t correctly titled the plan assets in the name of the trust.
-Instead all of the investments were in the name of the investment manager and not the trustee.
+This led to the consequence that all of the investments were in the name of the investment manager and not the trustee.
 Either the investment manager became a trustee without the plan sponsor’s consent, or the plan assets were not held in trust.
 Neither scenario was acceptable to the plan sponsor.
 Again, the plan sponsor followed the trustee’s recommendation to properly register the assets in the trustee’s name.

-When misunderstandings, missteps and mistakes with employer-sponsored benefit plans happen, the repercussions can be significant.
-And if a plan trustee falters in its fiduciary duties, the issues can escalate quickly.
+When mistakes with employer-sponsored benefit plans happen, the repercussions can be significant, and if a plan trustee falters in executing its fiduciary duties, the issues can escalate quickly.

 “A primary role of a trustee is to ensure that money doesn’t go back to the plan sponsor in any way to benefit the company,” says Wilson.
 “The money needs to go into a trust and that money needs to go out through the trust to one place: the plan participant or beneficiary who receives the benefits.
 Any other arrangement compromises the status and structure of the trust with the IRS.”

-A trust is a separate legal entity that allows an organization to store assets that fund employee benefit plans such as a pension, deferred compensation or healthcare benefit plans.
+A trust is a separate legal entity that allows a plan sponsor (as grantor, trustor, or settlor) to store assets that fund employee benefit plans such as a pension, deferred compensation or healthcare benefit plans.
 Pursuant to the service agreement with the plan sponsor, the trustee assumes ownership of the trust assets and abides by the laws related to the plan, most notably the Employee Retirement Income Security Act of 1974 (ERISA).

-In the single employer benefit plan context, the trustee is often a financial institution that does not do plan administration matters such as benefit claim determinations, eligibility determinations, and plan term interpretation.
-Accordingly, the single employer plan sponsor must fill that role with a plan administrator, which can be a committee or a ranking officer from the employer.
+In the single employer benefit plan context, the trustee is often a financial institution that does not perform plan administration matters such as benefit claim determinations, eligibility determinations, and plan interpretation.
+Accordingly, the single employer plan sponsor must fill that role with a plan administrator, which is usually the plan sponsor.
+The plan administrator can also be a committee or a ranking officer from the employer.
 In the multiemployer plan context, the plan administrator is the board of trustees.

 “Some employers think that they can completely delegate it away, but they carry the main fiduciary responsibility for the plan,” Wilson says.
 “The ones that understand this develop in-house experience to help fulfill those responsibilities.
 In an effort to reduce and sometimes to cut costs, many corporations try to shift that responsibility elsewhere.”